 One way they have done so, at least historically, is through music.
 Tomorrow is National Heritage Day in South Africa, which makes this a good opportunity to listen to a traditional South African mining song.
 The song is called “Shosholoza.”
 This joyful melody was once sung by South African gold and diamond miners as they worked in the dark and oppressive mines.
 As the miners sang, their spirits were lifted.
 The version below is performed by the Drakensberg Boy’s Choir, a renowned choir from a South African private school for boys.

 What is Shosholoza about?
 The lyrics of the song refer to the steam trains that used to carry migrant miners from Zimbabwe to South Africa.
 But as the melody suggests, the song is really about hope.
 Literally, Shosholoza means “go forward” in the Ndebele language.
 Notice that in the video, the boys are wearing gumboots.
 Gold miners in South Africa traditionally wore these boots because the gold mines were frequently flooded with dirty, stagnant water.
 To cope with these terrible conditions, the miners would sing Shosholoza.
 Often they would sing in a call and response style; a leader would sing out a line and the rest of the group would repeat.
 Miners would swing their axes in time with the music.

-South Africa’s gold and diamond mines are still unacceptably dangerous.
-But thanks in part to Shosholoza and its role in building a new South Africa, the country’s gold and diamond mines are far less dangerous and exploitative than during the days of apartheid.
+Many of South Africa’s gold and diamond mines are still unacceptably dangerous.
+But thanks in part to Shosholoza and its role in building a new South Africa, the country’s mines are far less dangerous and exploitative than during the days of apartheid.
 Going forward, Shosholoza reminds us that change is possible—in diamond and gold mining and in society more generally.
 Hope, persistence, and a sense of common purpose can make it happen.